 Bill updates family support act

-A bill introduced May 7 by Sen. Bethany Hall-Long, D-Middletown, updates the Uniform Interstate Family Support Act, which improves the enforcement of United States child support orders abroad and ensure children residing in the United States will receive the financial support due from parents wherever those parents may reside.
+Introduced May 7 by Sen. Bethany Hall-Long, D-Middletown, Senate Bill 85 updates improves the enforcement of United States child support orders abroad and ensure children residing in the United States will receive the financial support due from parents wherever those parents may reside.

-Senate Bill 85 would adopt the most recent version of the act, which was done in 2008.
+SB85 would adopt the most recent version of the act, which was done in 2008.
 Currently the state is using the 2001 version of the act.

 Bill removes requirement for food protection manager